Gargi016/MUJ-Uniway/README.md

 ## ✨ Key Features

-- [cite_start]**Interactive Campus Map**: A high-performance, interactive map of the entire MUJ campus with detailed building outlines and location markers[cite: 21].
+- **Interactive Campus Map**: A high-performance, interactive map of the entire MUJ campus with detailed building outlines and location markers.
-- [cite_start]**Live Search with Pointer**: Instantly search for any building by name; the map not only centers on the location but adds a special pointer for easy identification[cite: 22].
+- **Live Search with Pointer**: Instantly search for any building by name; the map not only centers on the location but adds a special pointer for easy identification.
 - **Accurate On-Campus Paths**: Displays all major footpaths and roads, providing a true representation of how to navigate within the campus.
-- [cite_start]**Dynamic Category Filtering**: Filter locations by categories like "Academic," "Dining," and "Sports" to explore the campus thematically[cite: 24].
+- **Dynamic Category Filtering**: Filter locations by categories like "Academic," "Dining," and "Sports" to explore the campus thematically.
-- [cite_start]**Real-time Information**: Click on any location to see its current status and operating hours in a clean, accessible info panel[cite: 25].
+- **Real-time Information**: Click on any location to see its current status and operating hours in a clean, accessible info panel.
-- [cite_start]**"Route from My Location"**: Instantly create a route from your current GPS location to any point on campus[cite: 23].
+- **"Route from My Location"**: Instantly create a route from your current GPS location to any point on campus.

 ---